 Turning on Creator Mode also increases their chances of appearing in searches or on people’s newsfeeds, which is another way creators grow their network.

-Since it was first introduced, over nine million users turned this feature on, converting their profile into a showcase of their content rather than just a user profile.
+Since it was first introduced, over nine million users have turned this feature on, converting their profile into a showcase of their content rather than just a user profile.

 Users who want people to stop and interact with their content use images as these posts see 2X the engagement as those without images.
 In addition, larger images have a 38% greater click-through rate.